The Practice Experience Program

 PEP Standard Stream

-PEP standard stream is designed for international medical graduates (IMGs) who don’t hold specialist qualifications or whose comparability assessment has deemed them as non-comparable.
+PEP standard stream is designed for non-vocationally registered (non-VR) doctors who don’t hold specialist qualifications or whose comparability assessment has deemed them as non-comparable.

 PEP Specialist Stream